-3 Allocate memory for the XSQLDA using the XSQLDA LENGTH macro.
+3 Allocate memory for the XSQLDA using the XSQLDA\LENGTH macro.
 The following statement allocates storage for in sqlda:

 '''

-in sqlda = (XSQLDA )malloc(XSQLDA LENGTH(10));
+in sqlda = (XSOLDA )malloc(XSOLDA LENGTH(10));

-In this statement space for 10 XSQLVAR structures is allocated, allowing the XSQLDA
+In this statement space for 10 XSQLVAR structures is allocated, allowing the XSOLDA

 to accommodate up to 10 parameters.

 '''

-4 Set the version field of the XSQLDA to SQLDA CURRENT VERSION, and set the sqln field to indicate the number of XSQLVAR structures allocated:
+4 Set the version field of the XSQLDA to SQLDA\CURRENT\VERSION, and set the sqln field to indicate the number of XSQLVAR structures allocated:

 '''

-in sqlda version = SQLDA CURRENT VERSION;
+in_sqlda_version = SQLDA_CURRENT_VERSION;

-in sqlda->sqln = 10;
+in_sqlda->sqln = 10;

 '''